paulmaxwell/kanye-rest-api/README.md

 First, you must create a new user.
 Make a request to the `POST /user` endpoint, making sure to supply a unique email address.
 The response contains the API token for that user.

-Use newly created token as a bearer token on the `GET /quotes` and `GET /fresh-quotes` endpoints.
+Use your newly created token as a bearer token on the `GET /quotes` and `GET /fresh-quotes` endpoints.

 The `GET /quotes` endpoint returns quotes from the cache.
 If none are cached, it retrieves new ones from the external API and updates the cache.